-- Cyclomatic complexity: this happens when there are too many IF statements or loops.
+Cyclomatic complexity happens when there are too many IF statements or loops.

-- Difficult to scale: a program with too many codes smells makes it challenging to add a new feature or implement a small change.
+Difficult to scale: a program with too many codes smells makes adding a new feature or implementing a small change challenging.

 Some standard techniques to refactor code:

-Extracting a method: a long and over-complicated method can be extracted into smaller methods.
-You can also decide to create a whole new class to replace a long method.
+Extracting a method: a long, over-complicated method can be extracted into smaller methods.
+You can also create a whole new class to replace a long method.